aodn/utilities/pipeline/talend_test/README.md

 ### file_exists

-The file_exists assertion asserts that a file is present on the on the pipeline host.
+The file_exists assertion asserts that a file is present on the pipeline host.
 To use this assertion in the `config.yaml`:

 ```yaml
     - name: file_exists:1